 The construction of a set of ecosystem accounts describing both the values associated with service output and the maintenance costs is a formidable undertaking.
 The results presented in the last chapter did no more than show how some indicators of ecosystem sock and condition could be constructed; the insights these indicators presently bring to questions about ecosystem integrity are at present unfortunately limited.
 Much of the data we need is simply not available at these broad, strategic scales.
 Thus we turn our attention to the local scale and consider the four coastal wetlands case study sties identified in more detail.
 The aim is to test in a general way the robustness of the ‘strategic view’ that was built up using the kinds of land cover data available and the broad scale, and to explore further how such information might be integrated with other, more locally specific data to determine whether these ecosystem assets are being maintained over time.

-The conceptual framework that forms the basis of this analysis is shown in Figure 5-1.
+The conceptual framework that forms the basis of this analysis is shown in Figure 5.1.
 This diagram has been designed to emphasise that understanding the costs of biodiversity loss is not simply about calculating the change in marginal values associated the services arising from an ecosystem as a result of the impact of external factors on the ‘health’ or vigour of the system.
 Certainly we need to be aware of these changes, and the potential losses that damage to the integrity of ecological systems may produce.
 However, as Kontogianni et al. (2008) have noted, these values can change as a result of a number of demand- and supply-side factors.
 Their review suggested that there was little conclusive evidence to suggest that WTP values were stable over short to medium period of time, and that they are highly likely to change in the longer term.
 This, they conclude, makes the task of modelling the dynamics of preferences very complex.
 We might add, it also makes them an insecure and at best partial basis for estimating the contribution that ecosystems make to human well-being, because it is not clear that they reflect the underlying costs of maintaining the integrity of that system.
 The output of many of the provisioning services associated with wetland SES may for example, involve trade-offs in relation to other services and particularly the supporting functions on which many other outputs depend.

 In this Chapter we will consider the four case study areas in more detail, and examine what insights presently exist in terms of understanding the maintenance costs associated with them; given limited data, this analysis is largely qualitative in nature, but it can be used to indicate what directions future work might take.
 For each of the study areas, we provide an overview of their recent history and the issues presently surrounding the maintenance of the natural capital assets that are associated with them.